Stocks Rebound, on Pace for Monthly Gains

 "What we're reckoning with here is the end of this era of very easy money," said Kathy Jones, chief fixed income strategist for Schwab Center for Financial Research.
 The market still has some room to price in more interest rate increases in the coming years to match the Fed's projections, she noted.

-Elsewhere, Hong Kong's Hang Seng rose 0.9% after a rough session Tuesday and earlier Wednesday, on track to end the month up 10%.
+Earlier, Hong Kong's Hang Seng rose 0.9% as gains accelerated near the end of trading, finishing the month up 9.9%- its best month since April 2015.

 Japan's Nikkei ended down 0.8% as the yen strengthened against the dollar.
-The ICE Dollar Index was last down 0.3%, around its lowest since late 2014.
+The ICE Dollar Index was last down 0.2%, around its lowest since late 2014, on track to end the month down around 3.4%.

 --Kenan Machado contributed to this article.